telerik/blazor-docs/components/grid/columns/visible.md

 ![visible parameter column with template screenshot](images/visible-parameter-column-with-template-example.png)

 ### Hide A Grid Column Based On A Condition

+This example shows hiding a column based on a simple condition in its data.
+You can extend it further to use other view-model data - such as screen dimensions, user preferences you have stored,

 ````CSHTML
 @* The Name column is hidden, because the data for the grid contains "Name 2" *@